-Figure 66 Harvest Levels Comparison between the Base Case and NDEF on 95% Culmination MAI as Minimum Harvest Age using Adjusted LiDAR Inventory Attributes
+Figure 69 Harvest Levels Comparison between the Base Case and NDEF on 95% Culmination MAI as Minimum Harvest Age using Adjusted LiDAR Inventory Attributes

-The THLB growing stock for the Base Case and NDEF sensitivity are compared in Figure 67.
-The initial state is the same as Figure 47 in Section 4.21 and Figure 53 in Section 4.22, with 5.4% more total THLB growing stock, 23.3% less 121+ years old THLB growing stock, and 24.9% more less or equal to 120 years old THLB growing stock than the Base Case.
-Due to the even harvest flow, the overall growing
+The THLB growing stock for the Base Case and NDEF sensitivity are compared in Figure 70.
+The initial state is the same as Figure 47 in Section 4.21, and Figure 56 in Section 4.23.1, with 5.4% more total THLB growing stock, 23.3% less 121+ years old THLB growing stock, and 24.9% more <=120 years old THLB growing stock than the Base Case.
+Due to the even harvest flow, the overall growing stock level is much more stable across the entire planning horizon than the Base Case, ranging between 19.4 million m3 to 22.4 million m3.
+The long-term THLB growing stock for this sensitivity is 6.4 million m3 (-24.4%) less than the Base Case.

-Figure 67 THLB Growing Stock by 120-Years-Old Cut-Off Comparison: Base Case (left) vs. NDEF on Adjusted LiDAR Inventory Attributes with 95% Culmination MAI MHA (right)
+Figure 70 THLB Growing Stock by 120-Years-Old Cut-Off Comparison: Base Case (left) vs. NDEF on Adjusted LiDAR Inventory Attributes with 95% Culmination MAI MHA (right)

-The merchantable THLB growing stock for harvest systems between the Base Case and the even-flow sensitivity is compared in Figure 68.
-The initial merchantable THLB growing stock is the same as Figure 54 in Section 4.22, with 1.8 million m3 extra (13.8% more) merchantable volume than the Base Case.
+The merchantable THLB growing stock for harvest systems between the Base Case and the even-flow sensitivity is compared in Figure 71.
+The initial merchantable THLB growing stock is the same as Figure 57 in Section 4.23.1, with 1.8 million m3 extra (13.8% more) merchantable volume than the Base Case.
 For the first 50 years, higher merchantable THLB growing stock in this sensitivity supports higher harvest level than the Base Case.
 After the harvest fully transitions into second growth harvesting, the harvest rate for the Base Case gradually recovers.
 This is indicated in the improving merchantable THLB growing stock as well.
 For the last 150 years when the harvest levels for both scenarios are maintained at the similar even-flow level (1.4% difference), similar pattens are also observed in the merchantable THLB growing stock.

-Figure 68 Merchantable THLB Growing Stock of Base Case (left) and NDEF on Adjusted LiDAR Inventory Attributes with 95% Culmination MAI MHA (right)
+Figure 71 Merchantable THLB Growing Stock of Base Case (left) and NDEF on Adjusted LiDAR Inventory Attributes with 95% Culmination MAI MHA (right)

-Figure 69 shows the contribution to the total harvest volume by period from the three stand eras used to define the analysis units for the Base Case and the even-flow sensitivity.
+Figure 72 shows the contribution to the total harvest volume by period from the three stand eras used to define the analysis units for the Base Case and the even-flow sensitivity.
 Despite the differences in harvest flow pattern and inventory, the contribution profile in this sensitivity is similar to the Base Case for the 300-year planning horizon.
 The existing natural stands account for more than half of the projected harvest for the first 15 years for both scenarios, but the existing natural stands further drop to below 10% of the harvested volume at Year 40, 10 years earlier than the Base Case.
 After that, the land base fully transitions to second growth harvesting.
 Using 95% culmination MAI as the minimum harvest age makes more second growth stand available for harvesting.
-This is evident in the faster transition (steeper drop for line green areas in Figure 69) to harvesting future managed stands in this sensitivity.
+This is evident in the faster transition (steeper drop for light green areas in Figure 72) to harvesting future managed stands in this sensitivity.

-Figure 69 Stand Eras' Contribution to Base Case (left) and NDEF on Adjusted LiDAR Inventory Attributes with 95% Culmination MAI MHA (right)
+Figure 72 Stand Eras' Contribution to Base Case (left) and NDEF on Adjusted LiDAR Inventory Attributes with 95% Culmination MAI MHA (right)